JLSteenwyk/orthofisher/README.md

 ## Quick Start

-To ensure users are able to install orthofisher using a workflow they are familiar with, orthofisher is available for download from GitHub, PyPi, and the Anaconda cloud.
-However, before installing orthofisher, please first install [HMMER3](http://hmmer.org/documentation.html).
+For detailed instructions on usage and a tutorial, please see the [online documentation](https://jlsteenwyk.com/orthofisher/).

 <br/>

 ### 1) Prerequisite
-Before installing orthofisher, please first install HMMER3 and add the HMMER to your .bashrc path.
+Before installing orthofisher, please first install [HMMER3](http://hmmer.org/documentation.html) and add the HMMER to your .bashrc path.
 For example, my .bashrc has the following:

 ```shell
 export PATH=$PATH:/home/steenwj/SOFTWARE/hmmer-3.1b2-linux-intel-x86_64/binaries